I looked at the mom/client sitting next to me at truancy court and gave her hand a squeeze.

 So with all that in mind, here are some basics on truancy and what you can do to stay positive and not be fined or in jail.

 The truancy definition is: the action of staying away from school without good reason; absenteeism.

 Don’t get worked up about that “without good reason” part.
 We’ll get to that.

 Truancy and truancy laws have been around forever.
 But, it wasn’t until No Child Left Behind in 2001 that schools were required to keep data on truancy and make reports.
 I personally have gone to truancy court with several clients as moral support (I am not an attorney!) or as an interpreter.

-What is unfair is when special needs and IEP families are unfairly targeted.
-I also have seen undocumented families unfairly targeted and their children suspended from the bus, with the district full knowing that the parent cannot get a driver’s license.
+What is unfair is when disabled students and IEP families are unfairly targeted.
+I have seen undocumented families unfairly targeted and their children suspended from the bus, with the district fully knowing that the parent cannot get a driver’s license.
 That is one tactic I’ve seen done by schools.